B: Brokau - Browers

 The name re-surfaced once again in the 1980s.

-Bill Bromley (Emperor, Bill Freeman, Big Bertha, Colossus)
+Bill Bromley (Also known as Emperor, Bill Freeman, Big Bertha, Colossus)

 Bearded, muscular and tattooed Barnsley's Ronnie Brookes looked the part.
 He was one of Charlie Glover's lads, learning boxing and wrestling at Charlie's Junction Gym in Barnsley alongside Dwight J Ingleburgh, Pedro the Gypsy, Max Raeger and the rest of Charlie's troupe.
 With a boxing background Stoker was one of those rough and tumble wrestlers who usually worked within the rules but could never be described as a clean shaven hero.
 Let's just call it a robust style.
 Very robust.
 He was a reliable worker for the prominent opposition promoters of the late fifties, sixties and seventies.
 We watched him in the 1960s and (much as he planned) would never have guessed the real life personality behind this robust wrestling persona.
 A farm worker and miner would have been believable enough, but the precision of a signwriter and water colour artist would certainly have surprised us.
 In later years Ronnie put his artist skills to the benefit of the community when he tutored twice weekly at Age Concern art classes.
 Ronnie was also a member of the “Raggy Lads,” a social group of working class men.
 Stoker Brookes died in January 2008.